miguno/puppet-graphite/README.md

 5. If you want to run graphite-web, then supervisord 3.x must be available through a package repository and you have loaded the [puppet-supervisor](https://github.com/miguno/puppet-supervisor) module (e.g. through librarian-puppet) as forked by miguno.
+6. If you want to configure the maximum number of open files (`nofile` in `/etc/security/limits.conf`) through this Puppet module, then you must have loaded the [puppet-limits](https://github.com/miguno/puppet-limits) module (e.g. through librarian-puppet) as forked by miguno.

 <a name="Credits"></a>